dreamyguy/gitlogg/README.md

       ]
     }

-Note that many `git log` fields were not printed here, but that's only because I've commented out some of them in the retrieve data script.
+Note that many `git log` fields were not printed here, but that's only because I've commented out some of them in the **gitlogg-parse-json.js** script.
 All the fields below are available.
 Fields marked with a `*` are either non-standard or not available as placeholders on `--pretty=format:<string>`:

     * repository
       commit_hash